 Mexico, formerly known as New Mexico, is a city in Audrain County, Missouri.
 The population was 11,543 at the 2010 census.
 It is the county seat, home to the Missouri Military Academy, and annually hosts the Miss Missouri Pageant.
 The micropolitan statistical area consists of Audrain County.

 Neosho residents.
 Neosho lies on the western edge of the Ozarks.

 Kirkwood is an inner-ring suburb of St. Louis located in St. Louis County, Missouri.
 As of the 2010 census, the city’s population was 27,540.
 Founded in 1853, the city is named after James P. Kirkwood, builder of the Pacific Railroad through that town.
 It was the first planned suburb located west of the Mississippi River.

-There You Have It – The Best Places To Raise A Family In Missouri
+There You Have It – The Best Places To Grow Up In Missouri